tlind15/SCM_543/README.txt

 ###Extra Features
    User friendly GUI that prompts users for inputs, allows them to create the repo with a single button click.
-   GUI also has a tab for showing the manifest entries
+   GUI also has a tab for showing the manifest entries Used version numbers to differentiate between checked in versions instead of timestamps

 ###Known Bugs
   -The user must supply a valid location to copy from.